Did Attention Really Collapse the Photon Wavefunction?

 Von Neumann—and later Wigner—speculated that consciousness might collapse the quantum wave function (von Neumann, 1955; Mehra, 1995).
 Wigner later moved away from that view, treating state reduction as an objective physical event rather than something triggered by consciousness (Esfeld, 1999; see also Thaheld, 2005).

-A truly sensitive test of quantum theory and consciousness would require metrological accuracy and audit-ready procedures that leave no room for the multiple faults documented in this publication.
-The level of scientific rigor observed here is incompatible with the precision such a test demands.
+A genuinely sensitive test of any consciousness–quantum link would require metrological accuracy and audit-ready procedures that leave no room for the kinds of faults documented here.
+The level of scientific rigor observed in the 2012 report is incompatible with the precision such a test demands.
 Claims that consciousness directly affects matter must meet the standards for any physical hypothesis.

 References